University of Wollongong

 For a full list of the eligible schools, visit the UOW website.

-Students residing in Regional, Rural and Remote areas as classified by the Australian Standard Geographical Classification - Remoteness Area (ASGC-RA) will be eligible for an additional five adjustment points for the Bachelor of Pre-Medicine, Science and Health.
+Students residing in regional, rural and remote areas as classified by the Australian Standard Geographical Classification - Remoteness Area (ASGC-RA) will be eligible for an additional five selection rank adjustment points for the Bachelor of Pre-Medicine, Science and Health.

 Subject adjustments

 At UOW, we recognise that strong performance in subjects relevant to the degree you wish to study can be an indicator of likely success.
-If you do well in an HSC subject that is relevant to the UOW degree you’d like to study, you can earn up to three adjustment points.
-These points will be automatically added when you apply through UAC.
+If you do well in an HSC subject that is relevant to the UOW degree you’d like to study, you may be eligible for up to three selection rank adjustment points.
+When you apply through UAC, these points will be automatically added to your selection rank.

 For more information, visit the UOW website.

-UOW acknowledges the sacrifices made by your family, and in recognition of the disruption to education that can ensue to service families, dependants of ADF personnel will receive three adjustment points added to their selection rank.
+UOW acknowledges the sacrifices made by your family, and in recognition of the disruption to education that can ensue to service families, dependants of ADF personnel will receive three selection rank adjustment points.

 Criteria that may apply in addition to the ATAR

-In addition to achieving the standard of performance required for admission, some courses have additional selection criteria, such as a personal statement, a questionnaire, a portfolio of work, an audition, an interview or a test.
+In addition to achieving the standard of performance required for admission, some courses have additional selection criteria, such as an audition or interview.
 These criteria are considered in conjunction with your ATAR or equivalent.

 Details of additional selection criteria and how applicants can meet these requirements are outlined in the course descriptions in UAC's course search.